zatarain/portfolio/nomad/SETUP.md

 pot list

 # Check jail IP
-pot show portfolio-db
+pot show databases
 ```

 For inter-jail communication, add to Nomad job DNS resolution or use jail IPs directly (10.0.0.x range typically).

 ## 💾 Persisting PostgreSQL Data

-The `jobs/postgres.hcl` mounts `/data/portfolio-db` from the host into the jail at `/var/lib/postgresql/data/pgdata`.
+The `jobs/postgres.hcl` mounts `/data/databases` from the host into the jail at `/var/lib/postgresql/data/pgdata`.
 This ensures:
 - Data persists across job failures
 - Backups can be taken from host ZFS dataset
 - Easy restore by deploying the job again